Cleveland Clinic logo

 A note from Cleveland Clinic

-Legionnaires’ disease is treatable but can be life-threatening.
-If you think you have Legionnaires’ disease or have stayed in an area with an outbreak, contact your healthcare provider right away.
+Legionnaires’ disease is uncommon but serious.
+If you think you have Legionnaires’ disease or have been exposed to the bacteria that cause it, see a healthcare provider right away.
+Quick treatment reduces your risk of life-threatening complications.

 Learn more about the Health Library and our editorial process.